HenintsoaPaul/__summer__/README.md

 - Clone from the project from GitHub.

-- Run `build.ps1` in powershell.
+- Run `build.xml` in powershell.
 That will create `summer-framework.jar`.

 - Add `summer-framework.jar` in the `lib/` folder of your working directory.